MEET TEN-YEAR-OLD ANDY. THE SUITCASE KID.

+"When my parents split up they didn't know what to do with me.
 My family always lived at Mulberry Cottage.
-Mum, Dad, me - and Radish, my Sylvanian rabbit.
-But now Mum lives with Bill the Baboon and his three kids.
+Mum, Dad, me - and Radish, my lovable toy rabbit.
+But now, Mum lives with Bill the Baboon and his three kids.
 Dad lives with Carrie and her twins.
 And where do I live?
-I live out of a suitcase.
-One week with Mum's new family, one week with Dad's.
+I live out of a suitcase."

 Gripping, funny and sensitively written